A critical perspective on how twelve exclusively curated moments in fashion history continue to disrupt and affect the industry today.

 The fashion minimalism moment, epitomised by the controversial Calvin Klein campaigns starring Kate Moss, whose look was dubbed “heroin chic.”

 12. McQueen's Runway Robots 20 minutes

-Here we cover Alexander McQueen’s combination of technology and performance art for his arts and crafts-themed No. 13 show, which saw model Shalom Harlow’s tulle dress spray painted by two robots arms.
+The impact of Alexander McQueen combining technology and performance art for his No. 13 show, which saw model Shalom Harlow’s tulle dress spray painted by two robots arms.